Remote work: Manager’s guide to productive & motivated teams

 A recent poll at Gartner revealed that 91% of the attending HR leaders have implemented a work from home policy after the Coronavirus outbreak.
 The same research also suggested that the biggest challenge of remote work has been finding the right tech tools.

-As a manager, these are challenging times as one has to keep their teams motivated and drive them to remain productive.
+As a manager, these are challenging times in terms of building human connection, motivating teams, and drive them to remain productive.

 At times like these one on ones can help you boost the morale of every direct report individually and help them perform in these unusual circumstances.